theramiyer/blog/_posts/2016/2016-08-13-the-so-called-demonic-torrents.md

 Well, is the Internet bad?

 It depends on what you use torrents for.
 There are legitimate sites that use the BitTorrent protocol to deliver downloads to users.
-Ubuntu, GNU Image Manipulation Program (or GIMP), etc. use the BitTorrent protocol to deliver downloada to users, apart from the traditional server-client transfer using HTTP.
+Ubuntu, GNU Image Manipulation Program (or GIMP), etc. use the BitTorrent protocol to deliver download to users, apart from the traditional server-client transfer using HTTP.

 However, nothing is all rainbows.
 Yes, the BitTorrent protocol, today, is _also_ used for transferring pirated software, pirated movie files, pirated music… you name it.